jiaye-wu/jiaye-wu.github.io/INSTALL.md

 ### Build your own docker image

-> Note: this approach is only necessary if you would like to build an older or very custom version of al-folio.
+> Note: this approach is only necessary if you would like to build an older or very custom version of multi-language-al-folio.

 Build and run a new docker image using: